Dein Suchergebnis zum Thema: Schweden

 The operations of Universitetskanslersämbetet (the Swedish Higher Education Authority) comprise three main areas: Quality assurance of higher education and appraisal of the degree-awarding powers of public-sector higher education institutions.
 Legal supervision of higher education.
 Monitoring efficiency, follow-up and horizon scanning as well as responsibility for statistics in the higher education sector.

-Swedish Council for Higher Education – english information
+The Swedish National Agency for Higher Vocational Education – english information